ppy/osu-wiki/news/2025/2025-12-08-osumania-ln-tournament-4-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/8J0a9xXyqsE" frameborder="0" allowfullscreen></iframe>
 </div>

-The Grand Finals weekend opened up with the 2 Thai long note powerhouses, ::{ flag=TH }:: [--Pavin--](https://osu.ppy.sh/users/12046267) and ::{ flag=TH }:: [konkawe](https://osu.ppy.sh/users/15665805), going up against each other in a revenge game since their spar in the Quarterfinals.
+The Grand Finals weekend opened up with the 2 Thai LN powerhouses, ::{ flag=TH }:: [--Pavin--](https://osu.ppy.sh/users/12046267) and ::{ flag=TH }:: [konkawe](https://osu.ppy.sh/users/15665805), going up against each other in a revenge game since their spar in the Quarterfinals.

-The match began with both players opting with safer options within the pool, competing on what you could call the last real consistency battles on this pool.
+The match began with both players opting for safer options within the pool, competing on what you could call the last real consistency battles on this pool.
 The match opened with ::{ flag=TH }:: [--Pavin--](https://osu.ppy.sh/users/12046267)'s selection, [Code Name: Sierra (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2455623#mania/5366692) (DE1).
 As one of the easier maps, the back and forth between both players trading misses with each other amounted to a small but significant 364 points to ::{ flag=TH }:: [--Pavin--](https://osu.ppy.sh/users/12046267).
 This was determined by literally a miss in the last 20 notes!

 This set the first point to a 5-point streak, where ::{ flag=TH }:: [--Pavin--](https://osu.ppy.sh/users/12046267) took convincing leads by steering clear of misses and leveraging his consistency level, including a pick on the notoriously difficult chart of the pool, [Dead Aire](https://osu.ppy.sh/beatmapsets/2455636#mania/5366710) (TE4).

-However, ::{ flag=TH }:: [konkawe](https://osu.ppy.sh/users/15665805) showed up with a few tricks under his sleeve.
+However, ::{ flag=TH }:: [konkawe](https://osu.ppy.sh/users/15665805) showed up with a few tricks up his sleeve.
 Utilising his protects and performing well at a vital time, ::{ flag=TH }:: [konkawe](https://osu.ppy.sh/users/15665805) managed to dominate by 23,745 points on [See you soon](https://osu.ppy.sh/beatmapsets/2455632#mania/5366705) (CO1) and won another point by a 7,127 score difference on [TIMING HELL \~The Perpetual Chaotically Unsynced Pendulum\~](https://osu.ppy.sh/beatmapsets/2455661#mania/5366777) (CO3) with a lucky full combo.

-Despite the 2 points, it seemed that ::{ flag=TH }:: [konkawe](https://osu.ppy.sh/users/15665805)'s physical cap had caught on.
+Despite the 2 points, it seemed that ::{ flag=TH }:: [konkawe](https://osu.ppy.sh/users/15665805)'s physical cap had caught up to him.
 He eventually conceded 2 points to ::{ flag=TH }:: [--Pavin--](https://osu.ppy.sh/users/12046267) by score differences of 6,085 and 10,191 on [Lemming Ming (kemu Remix)](https://osu.ppy.sh/beatmapsets/2040875#mania/4257678) (TE2) and [Oxalis (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2455631#mania/5366703) (DE2) respectively, clinching 3rd place in the tournament and allowing ::{ flag=TH }:: [--Pavin--](https://osu.ppy.sh/users/12046267) to face ::{ flag=US }:: [Nepijin](https://osu.ppy.sh/users/11734610) one more time in the championship.

 ### Championship match: ::{ flag=US }:: [Nepijin](https://osu.ppy.sh/users/11734610) vs. ::{ flag=TH }:: [--Pavin--](https://osu.ppy.sh/users/12046267)